indradhanush/.emacs.d/README.md

-My Emacs Config
+Emacs Config
 ===

 This is my config for Emacs 25.1.1.
 Works best on OSX, but should work on Linux as well.

-##Usage:##
+**Usage:**

 ```
 cd ~